MrMaelu/FFXIAddons/README.md

 4. Bars can be placed anywhere.
 5. Includes other themes than the original from SirEdeonX.
 I have not ported the existing themes to the new layout, so I removed them from this release.
 6. Includes a theme selector application to allow for easier swapping between themes.
 7. Supports an Elden Ring like death message.
+Only enabled for the EldenRing theme by default.

 ## Theme selector
 https://user-images.githubusercontent.com/12958339/228619252-bd97cb6a-1218-4866-974a-855fbeb141fd.mp4